troelskn/krudt/README.markdown

 Krudt is designed to pull in all its dependencies as local copies under under `thirdparty/`.
 You might want to remopve these and use system-wide installs (For example, using the pear installer), but this is a good starting point, as it provides a self-contained system.

 Start by running `script/install`.
-This will init and pull in all submodules/svn-externals into thirdparty.
+This will init and pull in all submodules/svn-externals into `thirdparty`.

 Usage
 --